 Description: The Wild Spaces Public Places (WSPP) 1/2 Cent Sales Tax Fund is used to account for the receipt of a portion of the Wild Spaces Public Places two-year 1/2 cent sales tax and the related capital projects associated with land acquisition funded by the tax and interest earnings.

 Funding Source: The WSPP 1/2 cent sales tax was collected from January 1, 2009 to December 12, 2010.

-Legal Basis: The City Commission approved these projects during the July 14, 2008 meeting upon the adoption of Resolution No. 080128.
-Fund Balance: There are no significant changes in fund balance.
-Fund balance includes amounts unspent but budgeted in prior years for ongoing long-term capital projects.
-WSPP fund are restricted to fund purchases of conservation properties and other sensitive properties.
+Legal Basis: The City Commission approved these projects during the July 14, 2008 meeting upon the budgeted in prior years for ongoing long-term capital projects.